GoogleChrome/developer.chrome.com/site/en/blog/pwa-install-features/index.md

 {% Columns %}
 {% Column %}
-{% Img src="image/xizoeLGxYNf3VLUHc5BsIoiE1Af1/Wb3UqwvqaNGxVJ1ztp9X.png", alt="Install icon variants from the Material Design icon set", width="588", height="240" %}
+{% Img src="image/xizoeLGxYNf3VLUHc5BsIoiE1Af1/Wb3UqwvqaNGxVJ1ztp9X.png", alt="Install icon variants from the Material Design icon set.", width="588", height="240" %}
 {% Aside %}
 Variants of our install iconography that you can download from our Material Design icon set.